bscottnz/todo/README.md

 # // TO-DO: Productivity App

-Keep track of tasks with custom projec folders and notes.
+Keep track of tasks with custom project folders and notes.

 - Save to-do items to one of the default folders (Home, Today, Week) or create a custom folder.
 - View to-do details, make an edit, delete and check off items.